colinjfw/sqlkit/README.md

 This project is designed to fix some of these issues.
 It is heavily influenced by sqlx https://github.com/jmoiron/sqlx but with more opinions on how SQL should be used in projects.

+View the [example](example) to see an example of using this project.

 ## Status

 This project is currently in an ALPHA state.
 The api is relatively solid for the `encoding` package but may change for the `db` package.

+## Versioning

+This project follows semantic versioning.
+Best effort will be maintained to keep backwards compatibility as soon as the api stabilizes at 1.0.0.

 ## Packages